 Our ability to compete in the highly competitive oncology industry depends upon our ability to attract and retain highly qualified managerial, scientific and operations personnel.
-We are dependent on our management, scientific and medical personnel and advisors, including our Executive Chairman, Philippe Calais, PhD, our CEO, co-founder and director, R. Michael Dudley, our co-founder and Chief Technology Officer, Dr. Zdravka Medarova, our CFO and director, Thomas A. Fitzgerald, our co-founder, Dr. Anna Moore, our board of directors and members of our scientific and business advisory boards as well as our many consultants.
+We are dependent on our management, scientific and medical personnel and advisors, including our Executive Chairman, Philippe Calais, PhD, our CEO, Principal Financial Officer and director, Thomas A. Fitzgerald, our co-founder and Chief Technology Officer, Dr. Zdravka Medarova, our co-founder, Dr. Anna Moore, our board of directors and members of our scientific and business advisory boards as well as our many consultants.
 The loss of the services of any of these individuals, and our inability to find suitable replacements, could result in delays in product development and materially harm our business.